40ants/cl-hamcrest/README.rst

 Is implementation of `Hamcrest <http://hamcrest.org>`_ idea in Common Lisp.

-It simplfies unittest's code and make it is more readable.
+It simplifes unittest's code and make it is more readable.

 For example, you can write not: